 A cluster randomised controlled trial of a whole of general practice intervention to prevent and reduce domestic violence among migrant and refugee communities

 In Australia, an estimated one in six women has experienced family violence over her life-time.
-Often the first professional an abused woman comes in contact with is her healthcare provider offering a unique opportunity for support.
+Often the first professional an abused woman comes in contact with is her healthcare provider, offering a unique opportunity for support.
 Australia benefits from the increasing diversity of its migrant populations, of which South Asians are an emerging group, accounting for 2.1% of the Australian population in the 2011 census.
-Yet a culturally appropriate response to enhance the safety of South Asian and other immigrant women and their communities is currently lacking.
+Yet a culturally appropriate response to enhance the safety of South Asian and other immigrant and refugee women and their communities is currently lacking.

 The Australian government has identified the crucial role of an effective primary care system to reduce the health damage caused by family violence.
 Yet, to date, there have been no intervention studies in health care settings that focus specifically on the needs of immigrant communities.
 Increasingly, Australia's healthcare system is enriched by bilingual South Asian GPs who may be immigrant doctors or born in immigrant families and educated here.
 Doctors are highly regarded authority figures in communities and if trained and adequately supported, can play an important role in supporting women who experience family violence, and enhancing their safety.

-Harmony is a randomised controlled trial that aims to test the feasibility and effectiveness of a systems intervention to improve the capacity of primary care clinicians (GPs, nurses and others) to enquire about family violence, provide first line support, and offer confidential referral to culturally diverse women patients.
-The study, adapted from a successful UK model, is being trialled in 28 general practice sites in regions of high South Asian immigrant population in Melbourne's north west and south east suburbs.
+Harmony is a pragmatic cluster randomised controlled trial that aims to test the feasibility and effectiveness of a systems intervention to improve the capacity of primary care clinicians (GPs, nurses and others) to enquire about family violence, provide first line support, and offer confidential referral to culturally diverse women patients.
+The study, adapted from a successful UK model, is being trialled in 20 general practice sites in regions of high South Asian immigrant population in Melbourne's north west and south east suburbs.